EMBL Imaging Centre.

 Unifying light and electron microscopy.

 Correlated light and electron microscopy (CLEM) links two technically very different microscopy techniques.
 It enables researchers to study a given specimen first under a special optical microscope and then under an electron microscope.
-The optical microscope reveals functional processes in living cells measured in micrometres, while the electron microscope records the structure of proteins measured in nanometres and Angstrom.
+The optical microscope reveals functional processes in living cells measured in micrometres, while the electron microscope records the structure of proteins measured at nanometre and Angstrom scales.
 These and other new microscopy techniques enable breakthrough discoveries by combining functional and structural information.
 Using them, researchers at EMBL could decipher, for instance, how resistances to HIV medications develop, as well as which cell processes lead to sterility in mammals.

 A world-leading research institute.